1. How do I get my password?

 3. How do I find out how much I owe in dues?

 Attempt to log into the site.
 This will show you if (and how much) you owe.
-Or send an e-mail to the Secretary-Treasurer, Nicole Panarelli.
+You may also send an e-mail to the Secretary-Treasurer, Nicole Panarelli.

 4. How do I pay my dues?